bodkan/cesky-krumlov-2025/README.md

 The slides, handouts and exercises are also available for download as self-contained HTML files, just in case Quarto Pub server is down: [slides.html](slides.html), [handouts.html](handouts.html), [exercises.html](exercises.html).

-## Installation, setup, and other instructions
+## Installation setup, and other instructions

 Refer to the [exercises materials](exercises.md) for all necessary information.